grafana/tempo/docs/tempo/website/configuration/compression.md

 ---
-title: Compression/Encoding
+title: Compression and encoding
 weight: 5
 ---

-# Compression/Encoding
+# Compression and encoding

-Tempo has the ability to compress traces that it pushes into the backend.
-This requires a bit extra memory and cpu but seriously reduces the amount of stored data.
-Anecdotal tests suggest that zstd will cut your storage costs to ~15% of the uncompressed amount.
-It is _highly_ recommended to use the default zstd.
+Tempo can compress traces that it pushes into the backend.
+This requires a bit extra memory and CPU but reduces the amount of stored data.
+Anecdotal tests suggest that `zstd` will cut your storage costs to ~15% of the uncompressed amount.
+It is _highly_ recommended to use the default `zstd`.

 Compression is configured under storage like so: